ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies that a message should be sent in such a way that the transport protocol ensures all data is received on the other side without corruption.
-Reliable Data Transfer can only be used on Messages if the transport protocol supports partial reliability (see {{prop-partially-reliable}}).
+Changing the ´Reliable Data Transfer´ property on Messages is only possible if the transport protocol supports partial reliability (see {{prop-partially-reliable}}).
+Therefore, for protocols that always transfer data reliably, this property is always true and for protocols that always transfer data unreliably, this flag is always false.
+Changing it may generate an error.

 ### Preservation of data ordering {#prop-ordering}